UtahRETC/JavaProgrammer1Class2017/modules/review_01/review_01_handout.md

 second item) in my `friends` array, which if you look at the list, you'll see it includes Mohamed's name.

+To get the "length" of an array, which in the case of arrays it is the number of items it holds, check the `.length` property: `friends.length;`

 <div class="break"></div>

 ## Control structures - `if` statements